 - Leg markings are also visible

 - A Merle spot could be present on a Harlequin Dane.
 Typically it could bear grey to brownish tinge but no black spots.
-Size of Merle mark could be miniscule or huge, there could be singular or multiple Merle spots.
+Size of the Merle mark could be miniscule or huge, there could be singular or multiple Merle spots.

 These Merle patches are sometimes absent on double Merle white dogs as these dogs are sometimes solid white.